engineervix/ten-lists/README.md

 pip install -r requirements.txt
 ```

-* The script requires the [`ten_lists.db`](https://github.com/engineervix/Bible-Playlist-Generator/blob/master/ten_lists.db) SQLite Database.
-Please see the [`helpers`](https://github.com/engineervix/Bible-Playlist-Generator/tree/master/helpers) directory for details on how this SQLite Database was created.
+* The script requires the [`ten_lists.json`](https://github.com/engineervix/Bible-Playlist-Generator/blob/master/ten_lists.json) file.
+Please see the [`helpers`](https://github.com/engineervix/Bible-Playlist-Generator/tree/master/helpers) directory for details on how this JSON file was created.

 * In addition to the above, it is assumed that: